ICHRick/hello-ichung/README.md

 (2) Please place data in the folder 'assets'.

 ## Quick Start
+(Please unzip the squeeze files (suggest-time.zip.001-003) to get the suggest-time.)
 Please wrap your application as a command-line executable with the following parameters:

 ```